guillaume-azarias/My-HealthData-Core/README.md

 ## Description of the solution:

-My HealthData Core is a light app, working on mobiles and websites designed to be patient-friendly and easy to navigate *during a medical appointment*.
+My Health Data Core is a light app, working on mobiles and websites designed to be patient-friendly and easy to navigate *during a medical appointment*.
 It allows to

 -	Display a Timeline viewer with links to individual patient data records.
 -	Upload data with the website or the mobile camera